rajasegar/alacritty-themes/README.md

 ## Backups

-We have experienced some errors when stringifying probably, those are happening when changing themes, that's the reason we decided to create backups of your alacritty.yml before changing the theme.
+We have experienced some errors when stringifying.
+Probably, those are happening when changing themes, that's the reason we decided to create backups of the `alacritty.yml` before changing the theme.

-This could end up with a bunch of backup files, in the meantime, we add a better option to manage it you can remove all the backups with a single command: `rm ~/.config/alacritty/alacritty.yml.*`
+This action could produce a bunch of backup files, while we get a better solution you can remove all the backups with a single command: `rm ~/.config/alacritty/alacritty.yml.*`

 ## Bonus Tip: Alias